The Twelve (comics): Publication history

-In early 2009, Marvel editor-in-chief Joe Quesada said the series was put "on hold" after issue #8 (Nov.
-2008) because of Straczynski's increased demand as a screenwriter after the success of Changeling, and artist Weston's having taken on conceptual art and storyboarding on a separate film project.
+In early 2009, Marvel editor-in-chief Joe Quesada announced a hiatus followiug issue #8 (Nov.
+2008) because of Straczynski's increased demand as a screenwriter after the success of Changeling, and artist Weston's having working on concept art and storyboarding on a separate film project.
 The series remained on indefinite hiatus throughout 2009.
 In February 2010, Straczynski said that the series would be resuming later that year.
 In November of that year, with no further issues having appeared, Straczynski said Weston "has now caught up on the artwork", without specifying an issue or page-count, and that he intended to continue scripting.
 According to news site Bleeding Cool, as of April 2011, Weston had just begun inking pencils for issue eleven.
 The Twelve was completed in September.
 Issues 9 & 10 came out in February 2012, #11 in March, and #12 in April.